cyber-prags/Portfolio-Website/README.md

 ## Hosting

-The website is hosted on the **Netlify** platform, ensuring high availability and fast loading times.
+The website is hosted on the **Netlify** platform.
+The hosting process involved:

+- Building the site from the HTML, CSS, and JavaScript files.
+- Deploying the built site directly to Netlify.
+- Netlify automatically updates the live site upon new commits to the main branch of this repository, ensuring that the live version is always up-to-date.

 ## Directory Structure